Advocacy

 Biosimilar Advocacy Issues

-Sustainability & Market Access.
+Sustainability & Patient Access

 Biosimilars have a proven ability to compete with brand name biologics, providing patients with more options for their care and lowering drug prices.
 Despite patients’ reliance on these vital medicines, biosimilars face significant challenges that threaten patients’ access to care and billions in savings for them and their families.